Understanding Faiss (Facebook AI Similarity Search)

 What is the difference between Faiss and Milvus?

-FAISS is an underlying library, while Milvus is a vector database.
-By contrast, the Milvus vector database is an optimal solution for unstructured data storage and retrieval.
-It can store and search billion-scale vectors, giving millisecond-level responses.
-It also provides various advanced and enterprise-grade functionalities like hybrid search, which enables hybrid sparse and dense vector search, multimodal vector search, and hybrid dense and full-text searches.
+FAISS is an underlying library while Milvus is a vector database.
+By contrast, the Milvus database is an optimal solution for unstructured data storage and retrieval.
+It can store and search many vectors, giving quick responses.
+It can handle large amounts of data to meet business needs.

-In addition, Milvus has user-friendly features for structured/semi-structured data, such as cloud nativity, multi-tenancy, and scalability.
+In addition, Milvus has user-friendly features for structured/semi-structured data: cloud-nativity, multi-tenancy, scalability, etc.

-A library developed primarily by Facebook AI Research that enables similarity search and clustering of dense vectors.
+A library developed by Facebook AI Research that enables efficient similarity search and clustering of dense vectors.
 It is a popular approach for many developers.

 - Creating and Managing Faiss Indexes